yiphei/yif-AI/encoder_decoder_transformer/README.md

 - run training for longer to observe long-term behavior
 - try different datasets
 - dropout is known to improve validation loss, but it was not used here for simplicity, except in the baseline.
 The new architecture should also be tested with dropout
-- absolute positional embeddings are used.
+- absolute positional embeddings are used in the model.
 Positional embedding subtraction should be tested with relative positional embeddings as well, like Rotary Position Embedding

 ## Conclusions